fastify/fastify-vite/docs/quickstart/react.md

 ```

 ::: tip
-View files can be named anything, in the examples `index.jsx` is always associated to `/` as a convention.
+View files can be named anything, in the examples `index.jsx` is always associated to `/` as a convention. <br />
+Please note that the view files must use the `.jsx` extension.
 :::

 And then, assuming you have saved the first snippet as `app.mjs`: